 What is the need for HTTP to HTTPS migration?

 If Google is doing it, it is highly essential to migrate your website from HTTP to HTTPS.
-Below are the major reasons and why you need to change:
+Below are the major reasons why you need to change:

 1. To provide security